toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 9
 @
-B
+The types of the arguments (also called parameters) that the function consumes show up in the contract before the arrow.
+That's number 2.
-@@Design-5
+@@Design-5,C
 Consider this template of a Racket function.
 Which numbered part represents the return type of the function?

 ```
 ;; __1__: __2__ -> __3__
 ;; consumes: __4__